paradedb/paradedb/pg_bm25/README.md

 - [ ] Datetime aggregations
 - [ ] Facet fields

-## Running the Extension
+## Installation

 ### From ParadeDB

-The easiest way to test the extension is to run the ParadeDB Dockerfile:
+The easiest way to use the extension is to run the ParadeDB Dockerfile:

 ```bash
 docker run \